 History of the Big Cats — The Jaguar

-2.5 million year old fossils of the jaguar, a cat that now only occupies South America, have been unearthed (Ma is the term used to say “million years”).
+2.5-million-year-old fossils of the jaguar, a cat that now only occupies South America, were unearthed (Ma is the term used to say “million years”).
 2.5 Ma ago the jaguar roamed north in the Americas as far as Nebraska and Washington.
-The cat was larger than the current wildcat and it is thought that it had longer limbs.
-At that time it mainly occupied areas of North America where there were less lions; areas such as Florida, Texas and Tennessee.
+The cat was larger than the current jaguar and it is thought that it had longer limbs.
+At that time, it mainly occupied areas of North America where there were less lions; areas such as Florida, Texas and Tennessee.

 The jaguar also occupied Europe.
-A fossil of the European jaguar (Panthera gombaszoegensis) has been found in Olivola in Italy that is thought to be 1.6 Ma old.
+A fossil of the European jaguar (Panthera gombaszoegensis) was found in Olivola in Italy that is thought to be 1.6 Ma old.
 The jaguar occupied England, Germany, Spain and southern France.
-Once again the European jaguar was larger than the current jaguar, Panthera Onca.
+Once again, the European jaguar was larger than the current jaguar, Panthera Onca.

 History of the Big Cats — The Lion

-The earliest recorded lion fossil came from Tanzania, Africa and is dated from 3.5 Ma ago (source: The Big Cats and their fossil relatives by Turner and Anton).
+The earliest recorded lion fossil comes from Tanzania in Africa and is dated from 3.5 Ma ago (source: The Big Cats and their fossil relatives by Turner and Anton).
 There are no fossil records before that date, apparently.
 However, the Wikipedia authors say that:

 “Panthera leo [the lion] itself evolved in Africa between 1 million and 800,000 years ago….”